jes-wd/anchor-episodes-index/readme.txt

 = 1.1.2 =
 * Added option for user to define the maximum amount of episodes to display.
 Add arguments to enqueue scripts in footer.

+= 1.2.0 =
+* Improved CSS structure so that themes conflict with the styles less.
+Refactored JS for better speed and readability.
+Removed feednami and now working with the XML directly.
+Improved naming throughout code.